biopragmatics/oquat/docs/unknowns/source/uberon.md

 | WikipediaCategory:Head_and_neck              |        1 | [UBERON:0007811](http://purl.obolibrary.org/obo/UBERON_0007811) |
 | WikipediaCategory:Brodmann_areas             |        1 | [UBERON:0013529](http://purl.obolibrary.org/obo/UBERON_0013529) |

-## `XtroDO` (7)
+## `XtroDO`

+There are 7 usages of `XtroDO` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20XtroDO)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20XtroDO).

 | curie          |   usages | nodes                                                           |
 |----------------|----------|-----------------------------------------------------------------|